 For me it’s a frequent state of intrigue as to which processes are commonly adopted, which aren’t, and why.
 And to support my “limited process adoption” view, I’ll often throw out the following opinion:

 “Most organizations do incident management and do it well.
 Many do change too, reasonably well.
 Fewer still do problem management, or should I say ‘they pretend to do problem management.’
 Many started with service level management but failed to see it through.
 Others might have started with configuration management, and a CMDB, but found it too difficult.
 Then, more recently, people have been investing in self-service technology but have struggled with end-user adoption.
 And knowledge management, while popular again, is still a difficult nut to crack.”

-I could go on in terms of other ITIL processes – such as financial management and capacity management, say – but outside of those already mentioned adoption levels quickly drop off.
+I could go on in terms of other ITSM and ITIL processes – such as financial management and capacity management, say – but outside of those already mentioned adoption levels quickly drop off.

 This might be okay

 The recommended “adopt and adapt” approach encourages people to only use what they need to use.
 It seems sensible but why don’t more companies need to use more than the commonly-adopted ITSM and ITIL processes?

 My pet theory is because they don’t have to.
 That while they need to have some form of IT support capability – a help desk, service desk, or support center – they don’t necessarily need to do financial management or capacity management, say.
 They can live without it, with the only downside that they are probably spending more on IT than they should be – but who is ever going to find out?
 (And yes, I’m being a little facetious here).

 Plus, of course, there will be different factors that dictate the need for additional processes.
 For instance, the size of a company and the industry it’s in will most likely mean more ITSM and ITIL processes are employed due to: the magnitude of IT spend, the complexity of the IT estate, and the need for greater governance.
 Then we have other factors such as geographic differences or the company’s level of IT and ITSM maturity.